-A study of patients with implanted cardioverter-defibrillators (IDs) reported that only 11% of first cardiac event and appropriate discharge were related to physical exertion.
+A study of patients with implanted cardioverter-defibrillators (IDs) reported that only 11% of first cardiac events and appropriate discharges were related to physical exertion.
 Although this rate may partly reflect avoidance of exercise by these patients, a more recent, larger cohort study found a similar rate of first discharge (12%) directly attributed to strenuous competitive activity.